liman.io

 }

 Since this modification is a non-breaking change, it does not require modifications on the client side, i.e., the iOS app’s source code.
 However, on the server side, we need to update existing documents.
 I choose functions to accomplish the update.
 In particular, I create two functions: one to update existing documents and another to update new documents.
-The latter is necessary since gitlapp will not be aware of the new required property without an update.
+The latter is necessary since catalyst will not be aware of the new required property without an update.
 To update existing documents, I manually execute the following function once:

 exports = async function () {